What Is The Asthenosphere Made Of? (Structure Explain)

 There is some difference in the composition of the materials, the rocks, and the minerals that make up the crust or upper part of the mantle.
 The asthenosphere is the middle section of the mantle.
 The Earth’s asthenosphere is also made up of reasonably solid peridotites.

-About 99% of the asthenosphere is solid rock, and the other 1% is a molten-like magma state.
-The asthenosphere is hot, and that heat makes it mechanically weak compared to the lithosphere.
+About 99% of the asthenosphere is solid rock, and the other 1% is molten-like magma.
+The asthenosphere is hot, which makes it mechanically weak compared to the lithosphere.

 • Another primary rock type is magnesium oxide.